Indian Gap, Texas: Geography

 Indian Gap is located at the intersection of Farm to Market Roads 218 and 1702, 17 mi west of Hamilton, 35 mi east of Brownwood, and 40 mi south of Stephenville in the hills of far-western Hamilton County.

 Education

 Indian Gap had its own schools at its peak, which closed about 1959.
 Today, the community is served by the Hamilton Independent School District.

 Notable person

 Indian Gap is the hometown of Frank N. Mitchell, awarded a Medal of Honor for his actions in the Korean War.

-In popular culture

-In 2009, author Dee Kelly wrote a book, A Good Man's Sin, centered around a boy who moves from a large city to play six-man football in Indian Gap, before making it into the National Football League.